-The amount of bail, fines and fees is due paid in full within sixty (60) days of the plea of no contest or guilty judgment.
-If the defendant is not able to pay the bail, fines and fees in full within sixty (60) days, the defendant can request to pay in installments in a monthly amount the defendant can afford but not less than \$10 per month.
-There is a \$35.00 administrative fee for an installment plan.
-The request to pay in installments may be made at the hearing, at the clerk's office, or by submitting a Request for Order packet.
+The amount of bail, fines and/or fees is due to be paid in full within sixty (60) days of the plea of no contest or guilty judgment.
+If the defendant is not able to pay the full amount within sixty (60) days, the defendant can complete the Judicial Council TR-300 Form and the Court's Payment Plan Enrollment Form to enter into an installment plan.

-Installment plans are not available when the defendant chooses to attend traffic school.
-The full bail plus traffic school fine is due paid in full within ninety (90) days of the plea of no contest or guilty judgment.
-For juveniles, the full bail plus traffic school fine is due paid in full within five (5) months of the plea of no contest or guilty judgment.
+Installment plans in excess of 90 days are not available when the defendant chooses to attend traffic school.
+The bail plus traffic school fine is due paid in full within ninety (90) days of the guilty plea or judgment.
+The Clerk's Office will not process a traffic school completion certificate until the bail and traffic school fees have been paid.